johnh865/americans4representation/src/site/index.md

 ---

-## Make a Real Difference

-The Americans for Representation is a group dedicated to maximizing your political potential.
-Americans have the power to make a difference.
-The way to achieve power is to get organized with a simple process:
+The Americans for Representation is a group dedicated to maximizing your political power.

-## The Steps to Success
+## Politics will affect you, your friends, and your family whether you personally participate or not.
+RECLAIM your political power with a simple process:

 1. Vote in every local, state, and federal election, every time.